This post may contain affiliate links. Please read our disclosure policy.

 Step Four: Sear the Steak

 Heat a large skillet over medium-high heat.
 Once the oil is hot but not smoking, add the steak to the skillet in a single layer.
 You may need to work in batches depending on the size of your skillet.
 Without touching the steak, sear until golden brown for 3 minutes.
-Flip the steak slices and continue to cook until the other side is golden brown, 1-2 more minutes.
+Flip the steak slices and continue to cook until the other side is golden brown, 1 to 2 more minutes.
 Transfer to a plate, set aside.
 Repeat with the remaining steak if necessary.

 Step Five: Saute the Veggies